Webdriver StaleElementReferenceException

 (*) This exception occurs, when you have a reference to an element and you want to call a method on it, but the underlying DOM has changed.

-Posted by master, 0 Comments
+Posted by Jerome Mueller, 28 Comments

 Book review: The Mythical Man-Month (by Frederick P. Brooks)